 Things to Do in Tampa

 Take a wild dolphin cruise, watch the jellyfish in Moon Bay, touch a Cownose Ray at Stingray Beach, and more at The Florida Aquarium.
 Spend a day on a safari to interact with sloths and giraffes, get your high-speed thrills on rollercoasters like Cobra’s Curse and Falcon’s Fury, or free fall on the Wild Surge drop tower at Busch Gardens.
 Root for the Tampa Bay Buccaneers (NFL) at Raymond James Stadium, catch a Tampa Bay Rays (MLB) baseball game at Tropicana Field, or get loud for the Tampa Bay Lightning (NHL) at Amalie Arena.
-Book a tee time for 18 holes or sign up for golf lessons at the award-winning Pebble Creek Golf Club.
 Order classic Indian dishes like Tandoori Lamb Boti Kebob or Chicken Tikka at Flames Indian Cuisine.
 Eat Native American-inspired dishes like Native Chili made with alligator, wild boar, duck, and venison at Ulele.
 Or chow down on BBQ favorites like a Half Slab of Ribs or Sparky’s Pulled Pork Sandwich with Ericka’s Spicy Collard Greens on the side at Al’s Finger Licking Good Bar-B-Que.

 Moving to the Southeast?
 Extra Space Storage has convenient self storage facilities throughout the Southeastern U.S., so we can help make your transition easy.
-Find a storage unit near you!
+Find cheap storage near you!

 City statistics from AreaVibes